RaananW/PhoneGap-Image-Resizer/README.md

 ### iOS quirks and howto's ###

 For a full iOS integration, two extra extensions should be used:
-1. Base64 Encoder/Decoder using Dave Wimer implementation (Sadly i couldn't find a link to the original code.
-If found, please let me know)
+1. Base64 Encoder/Decoder using Dave Wimer implementation (http://colloquy.info/project/browser/trunk/NSDataAdditions.h?rev=1576)
 2. Image Scaling for UIImage (Using the great howto guide here : http://iphonedevelopertips.com/graphics/how-to-scale-an-image-using-an-objective-c-category.html )
 The sources are added to the github.